terencechain/consensus-specs/specs/_features/epbs/validator.md

 * The proposer needs to aggregate all payload attestations with the same data into a given `PayloadAttestation` object.
 For this it needs to fill the `aggregation_bits` field by using the relative position of the validator indices with respect to the PTC that is obtained from `get_ptc(state, block_slot - 1)`.
 * Proposer should only include payload attestations that are consistent with the current block they are proposing.
 That is, if the previous block had a payload, they should only include attestations with `payload_status = PAYLOAD_PRESENT`.
 Proposers are penalized for attestations that are not-consistent with their view.

+#### Blobs sidecars
+The blbos sidecars are no longer broadcast by the validator, and thus their construction is not necessary.
+This deprecates the corresponding sections from the honest validator guide in the Deneb fork, moving them, albeit with some modifications, to the [honest Builder guide](./builder.md)

 ### Payload timeliness attestation

 Some validators are selected to submit payload timeliness attestation.
 Validators should call `get_ptc_assignment` at the beginning of an epoch to be prepared to submit their PTC attestations during the next epoch.